React escapes HTML. So why do AI apps keep getting XSS?

-Cross-site scripting (XSS) is when an attacker injects executable code — usually JavaScript — into your application, and your application runs it in another user's browser.
-The attacker's code runs with full access to that user's session: cookies, tokens, local storage, everything.
+Cross-site scripting (XSS) is when an attacker injects executable code into your app, and it runs in another user's browser with full access to their session: cookies, tokens, local storage, auth tokens — everything.

-The impact ranges from annoying (pop-up alerts) to catastrophic (session hijacking, data theft, account takeover).
-XSS is OWASP A03:2021 — Injection, and it remains one of the most common web vulnerabilities year after year.
+The damage ranges from annoying (pop-up alerts) to career-ending (stealing user data, account takeovers, selling credentials to competitors).
+XSS is OWASP A03:2021 — Injection, the #1 attack vector every year.

-React's auto-escaping is the reason XSS is less common in modern React apps than in jQuery-era applications.
-But "less common" is not "impossible."
+React's auto-escaping makes XSS less common in modern React apps than it was in jQuery land.
+But less common is not impossible.

 React's JSX does something clever.
 When you write: